-The combined collections of The Washington Research Library Consortium total more than 12 million items (Academic Library Survey, 2010).
+The combined collections of The Washington Research Library Consortium total more than 22 million items.
 This extraordinary resource, and its ready access, is essential to enabling the success of learning and scholarship.

 The Consortium Loan Service (CLS) makes print materials easily available to the students, faculty and staff across the Consortium.
 Users may request the delivery of needed books or articles online with delivery within one or two days.
-In FY2011 and FY2012, over 22% of the books that have circulated have been borrowed from one of the partner universities.
+In FY and FY, over 20% of the books that have circulated have been borrowed from one of the partner universities.

 Collection development selectors and bibliographers are familiar with the collection strengths of their partners and make acquisition and retention decisions based on this knowledge.
-We have recently embarked on an effort to create new synergies among the partner universities by building interlocked collections that maximize the number, depth and breadth of titles than would otherwise be physically and fiscally impossible.
+We work to create coordinated collections to maximize the depth and breadth of the resources available.
 Since 2011, we have jointly acquired a number of e-book collections that are available to everyone across the consortium.